 Our stock price has been and may continue to be volatile.
-Since our IPO in March 2014, the price of our common stock as reported on The NASDAQ Global Market has ranged from a low of \$16.41 on April 9, 2014 to a high of \$31.00 on June 20, 2014.
-The market price of shares of our common stock could be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:
+Since our IPO in March 2014, the price of our common stock as reported on The NASDAQ Global Market has ranged from a low of \$7.40 on May 1, 2015 to a high of \$31.00 on June 20, 2014.
+The market price of shares of our common stock could be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including the risks described in Item 1A.